About

 Education

-Her artistic development was further shaped through masterclasses with leading flutists, including Emmanuel Pahud, Felix Renggli, Philippe Bernold, Sophie Cherrier, Andrea Lieberknecht, Vincent Lucas, Davide Formisano, and Shigenori Kudo, as well as through chamber music masterclasses with Wenzel Fuchs (clarinet), Hansjörg Schellenberger (oboe), Alexander Bonduryansky (piano), and Marta Gulyás (piano).
+Her artistic development was further shaped through masterclasses with leading flutists, including Emmanuel Pahud, Felix Renggli, Philippe Bernold, Sophie Cherrier, Andrea Lieberknecht, Kersten McCall, Vicens Prats, Jaime Martin, Vincent Lucas, Davide Formisano, and Shigenori Kudo, as well as chamber music masterclasses with Wenzel Fuchs (clarinet), Hansjörg Schellenberger (oboe), Alexander Bonduryansky (piano), and Marta Gulyás (piano).

 Early career